mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.4.7 =
+* Changed the default title for the Design Profile Page to 'Community Design Gallery'.
+* Changed the page title for individual design profile pages to 'Design ####'.

 = 1.4.6 =
 * Added support for editing designs that are in the cart.